ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Authorization: Bearer OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0
 ~~~

-The form parameter and query parameter methods of {{RFC6750}} MUST NOT
+The form-encoded body and URI query parameter methods of {{RFC6750}} MUST NOT
 be used.

 If the `bound` value is the boolean `true`, the access token MUST be sent